GaryHughes/Exchange/Part 2/shell_solution/README.md

 When processing a trade, it is sometimes required to reduce the quantity of the top order in the book rather than remove it.
 This can be done with a simple sed rather than sorting every time.
 Savings are minimal because this operation happens only rarely, and`sed` is only marginally faster than `sort`.
 But we include this optimization because it make it possible to eliminate the generation number.

+## Omit the generation number

+ The `sort` utility is stable so there is no need to carry around a generation number and use that in the sort to provide stability.
+3 elements to implementing this:
+  - ensure all new orders are appended to the end of the book file
+  - sort numeric by the first field in the file (price).
+Sorting by 1 field instead of two is probably makes the sort a bit faster.
+  - when processing a trade that part-fills an order, amend the first line in-place (rather than at appending to the back and re-sorting, as the initial implementation did).

+This would reduce the amount of data by maybe 20%, which should improve general performance.
+It's worth about 2 seconds:

+       26.10 real         9.56 user        12.54 sys

 # Current state

 With the above optimizations, running on the 100k test orders, run time is now